 411 Length Required: The request did not specify the length of its content, which is required by the requested resource.

-412 Precondition Failed: The server does not meet one of the preconditions that the requester put on the request.
+412 Precondition Failed: The server does not meet one of the requester’s preconditions on the request.

 413 Request Entity Too Large: The request is larger than the server is willing or able to process.

 414 Request-URI Too Long: The URI provided was too long for the server to process.